-Owing to a high prevalence of obstetric fistula in the region, Garissa Provincial Referral Hospital is among the oldest AMREF OF partnering site.
+Owing to a high prevalence of obstetric fistula in the region, Garissa Provincial Referral Hospital is among the oldest AMREF Obstetric Fistula (OF) partnering site.
 The region is also among the safe motherhood project site supported by DANIDA for the last three years.
-The gynaecologist in this site (Dr Elly Odongo) has been doing on-the-job-training in fistula surgery and normally does routine OF surgery of the simple fistula and refers the complicated ones for further management in Kenyatta National Hospital.
+The gynaecologist in this site (Dr Elly Odongo) has been doing on-the-job-training in fistula surgery and normally does routine OF surgery of the simple fistula with her refering the complicated ones for further management in Kenyatta National Hospital.
 Dr Mitei, from Nyanza General Hospital also participated in the camp.

 - There may be need to organise regular fistula camps in Daadab to cater for the big number of women seeking repair in Garissa, which is almost 100Km away.